hmirceb/eidosapi/README.md

 # eidos_api

-[!WARNING] This package works best (if not almost exclusively) for taxa in Spain as it makes use of the taxonomic API of the Spanish Inventory of Natural Patrimony and Biodiversity
+⚠️ **Warning: This package works best (if not almost exclusively) for taxa in Spain as it makes use of the taxonomic API of the Spanish Inventory of Natural Patrimony and Biodiversity.**

-[!WARNING] The Spanish Inventory of Natural Patrimony and Biodiversity is a work in progress.
-Taxa might change and things can break from time to time do to changes in the APIs.
+⚠️ **Warning: The Spanish Inventory of Natural Patrimony and Biodiversity is a work in progress.
+Taxa might change and things can break from time to time do to changes in the APIs.**

-When working with species data it is important to have the correct taxonomic information, specially if you are using data from several sources that might differ in their taxonomic classification.
-A common practice is to standardize names against the taxonomy of services such as GBIF, but sometimes these do not include very rare species or regional names.
-Specilized services like World Flora Online or Plants of the World Online help with these issues, but are limited in their taxonomic scope.
-In addition, any of these solutions are not useful if we are interested in retrieving information about the legal or conservation status of species at the national o regional level, common names or .

-This package makes use of the API provided by to access the taxonomic services of the Spanish Inventory of Natural Patrimony and Biodiversity.
-I have avoided using any external dependencies as much as possible, but the package still depends on the *fromJSON* function of the **jsonlite** package.

 # Instalación